 - "An Eclectic Inheritance: Kuyer's Politics Today" Cardus Comment October 25, 2013 by Tracy Kuperus

-- Professor den Dulk along with Jonathan Hill, Calvin Sociology Professor, have published an article "Religion, Volunteering, and Educational Setting: The Effect of Youth Schooling Type on Civic Engagement." in the "Journal for the Scientific Study of Religion" 52 (1): 179-97.
+- Kevin den Dulk along with Jonathan Hill, Calvin Sociology Professor, have published an article "Religion, Volunteering, and Educational Setting: The Effect of Youth Schooling Type on Civic Engagement." in the "Journal for the Scientific Study of Religion" 52 (1): 179-97.
 March 2013.
 This article is a result of a study they have done to show that the type of high school a student attends impacts their motivation to volunteer as adults.